axelerant/testimonials-widget/readme.txt

 `[testimonialswidget_list hide_not_found=true]`

+= 28.
+How do I export testimonials? =

+Use the WordPress Admin > Tools > Export option to do so.
+Besure to select 'All content' or 'Testimonials'.

+= 29.
+How do I import testimonials from WordPress export? =

+Go WordPress Admin > Tools > Import > WordPress, install and activate that WordPress importer.
+Then repeat the WordPress Admin > Tools > Import > WordPress sequence to actually import up your export.

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.